fausecteam/ctf-gameserver-ansible/README.md

 It is expected that you build your own Debian packages for CTF Gameserver as described [in the documentation](https://ctf-gameserver.org/installation/#package-build).
 These must be available under the base URL in the `ctf_gameserver_downloadpath` variable (see below).

 All roles expect be run as root user, either through direct root login or using Ansible's [privilege escalation facilities](https://docs.ansible.com/ansible/2.4/become.html).
-For the `ctf_gameserver_db_prolog` and `ctf_gameserver_db_epilog` roles, you have to make sure that `become`-ing an unprivileged user is possible as [described in the Ansible docs](https://docs.ansible.com/ansible/2.4/become.html#becoming-an-unprivileged-user).
+For the `db_prolog` and `db_epilog` roles, you have to make sure that `become`-ing an unprivileged user is possible as [described in the Ansible docs](https://docs.ansible.com/ansible/2.4/become.html#becoming-an-unprivileged-user).
 From our experience, the easiest option for that is [enabling ACL support](https://help.ubuntu.com/community/FilePermissionsACLs#Enabling_ACLs_in_the_Filesystem) for your file system.

 How To Use
 ----------